Chapter 7: "You Ought to Be Teachers By Now," or "Not Many Teachers?"

 God can work through this honesty to reveal the hearts of men and do His Work.
 Watch and see.
 It won’t always be “fun,” but His Glory is an awesome thing whether it is “fun” or not (Acts 5:9-14).

 Often our reason for backing away from dealing truthfully in a gathering is that we may not want visitors there to feel “uncomfortable.”
 In our minds we want to protect the visitors from dirty laundry.
 We can’t allow such a fear to dictate the nature of our gatherings if we truly want to function honestly with one another and with God.
-In the New Testament church meetings everything was done “for the edification of the Body,” not for the visitors.
+In the New Testament church meetings everything was done “for the edification, the building up of the Body,” not for the visitors.
 As I mentioned earlier, God works through this honesty, through Disciples dealing truthfully with one another in Love, and through the gifts that are unleashed in response to this vulnerability.
 Whether it’s offering the simplicity and beauty of our gifts to Him and each other, nailing carnality in the assembly, bringing teaching from Heaven, Worship and Adoration, or confessing our failures and struggles…the unbeliever can see “these people aren’t playing games!”
 Allowing Jesus to touch us and use us in this way lays bare the hearts and motives of the honest visitors.
 We must walk in Truth, in Reality.
 No religious presentations will ever accomplish God’s best Work!

 In endeavoring to do God’s work in this way, we have definitely now opened ourselves up to the possibility of carnality’s reign of terror.
 For instance, when a church or individuals in the church are still weak, a confession of sin may be prompted by carnality.
 Possibly we confess something designed to vent frustration.
 Guard against that kind of childishness.
 Still, it may be legitimate to ask, “Is there unconfessed sin here?
 What seems to be the problem?
 Did everybody come with their life in such a state that they could draw near to God?”
 It may be a very wholesome and freeing thing to lay it on the carpet.

 I need to say it again because it is such a difficult thing for so many of us: Please don’t be intimidated by visitors.
 Don’t be anxious for their comfort or frightened by their potential judgments.
-Remember, again, that everything is done for Jesus Himself and “for the edification of the Body” (1Cor.14) — not for the visitor’s approval.
+Remember, again, that everything is done for Jesus Himself and “for the building up of the Body” (1Cor.14) — not for the visitor’s approval.
 Our purpose for sharing life together is for Jesus and the body of Christ.
 If the visitors do see Christ in this way, they’re going to be convicted by God’s Love and Righteousness.
 If they see our “love for one another” (John 13:34-35), they’ll know this thing is from Heaven and not from men.
 Our job is not to impress them with the things we say, but to show the life of Christ and to allow Him to penetrate their lives or expose their sins.
 Beware of performing for visitors.
 It is dead wrong.
 It is manipulation and hypocrisy.
 We don’t need to do that.

 All important: be HONEST with what’s currently happening.